SlexAxton/yepnope.js/README.md

 Ralph Holzmann - A lot of Yepnope's code and ideas are his.

 Dave Artz      - A.getJS was a huge code-inspiration for our loader.
-Much of the code is just copied.
 So he's responsible for a ton of awesome techniques here.

 Kyle Simpson   - He is the creator of LABjs of which a lot of this is inspired by.